Unraveling Responsiveness of Chained BFT Consensus with Network Delay: System Model and Metrics

 \subsection{Evaluation Metrics}

 To evaluate the performance of chained BFT protocols, we introduce two metrics, \ie, \metricOne and \metricTwo, as introduced below.

-The \metricOne $G(\alpha)$ is defined as the rate of honest blocks appended to the main chain, given that the adversary corrupts a fraction $\alpha$ of the total nodes.
-It indicates the impact of the adversary on system efficiency; the adversary can strategically minimize \metricOne to reduce the system capacity for processing clients' transactions, leading to significant service delays or system congestion.
-Thus, we capture this by minimizing \metricOne calculated in $m$ views.
+The \metricOne $G(\alpha)$ is defined as the rate of honest blocks appended to the main chain, given that the adversary corrupts a fraction $\alpha$ of the total nodes. \yu{In this paper, we refer to such an event as block inclusion.} It indicates the impact of the adversary on system efficiency.
+Specifically, the adversary can strategically minimize \metricOne to reduce the system capacity for processing clients' transactions, leading to significant service delays or system congestion. {Since our analysis assumes a saturated workload, excluding extreme worst cases (\eg, empty honest blocks), the system is continuously processing transactions.
+Under this assumption, any reduction in chain growth directly corresponds to a reduction in block inclusion.} Thus, we capture this by minimizing \metricOne calculated in $m$ views.
 We use ${B_h}_{i}$ and ${T}_{i}$ to denote the number of honest blocks added to the main chain in the $i$-th view and time units consumed in the $i$-th view, respectively.
 We have:

-This metric considers only honest blocks, since adversarial leaders can selectively exclude honest clients' transactions.
-Thus, it can reflect the \textit{effective} capacity of processing transactions.
+This metric considers only honest blocks, since adversarial leaders can selectively exclude honest clients' transactions. {Moreover, all transactions in honest blocks are first verified by honest nodes before inclusion, as in most blockchain systems.} Thus, {this metric} can reflect the \textit{effective} capacity of processing transactions.
 To lower \metricOne, the adversary can either prevent honest blocks from being included in the main chain or delay block generation.
 This metric is first proposed in~\cite{niu2021performance, gai2021dissecting} to evaluate the performance of CHS.

 The \metricTwo $R(\alpha)$ is defined as the rate of block commitment event at the main chain, given the fraction of adversarial nodes $\alpha$.
 This metric captures system stability to continuously commit blocks and then confirm clients' transactions.
 The adversary may target to minimize this metric to delay transaction confirmation, increasing transaction delay to affect time-sensitive applications.
 We denote whether blocks are committed in the $i$-th view by $C_i$, which is assigned the value of 1 if a commitment occurs in the $i$-th view, and 0 otherwise.
 Here, in chained BFT protocols, when a block is committed, all its uncommitted ancestor blocks are also committed.
 Thus, in a commitment event, several blocks may be committed.
 We have: